Board of Directors

 Wesley Wilson, B.Eng | Director at Large

 Wesley Wilson is a Structural Designer with John G. Cooke and Associated in Hamilton.
 He sits on advisory committees for a multitude of regional, provincial, national, and international engineering, sustainability, and heritage conservation initiatives.
 Wes leads a number of programs currently operated through Ontario Barn Preservation, the Delhi and District Chamber of Commerce, and the Canadian Society for Civil Engineering.
 He serves as an Associate member on a series of International Council of Monuments and Sites committees advising UNESCO and the United Nations.
-As a dedicated member of the Norfolk County community, being born and raised, he is heavily engaged with the heritage and culture of our community bringing to light the environmental and built heritage of the Biosphere Region.
+As a dedicated member of the Norfolk County community, being born and raised here, he is heavily engaged with the heritage and culture of our community bringing to light the environmental and built heritage of the Biosphere Region.

 Wes holds a degree in Architectural Conservation and Sustainability Engineering from Carleton University focused on the conservation of existing buildings, heritage structures, and the construction of new and existing sustainable structures and landscapes.
 His work is regularly featured in scientific papers on heritage conservation and existing building rehabilitation.
 Wes’s passion is working with community members and organizations across the region to ensure environmental, cultural, societal, and economic sustainability for future generations.